-Education Requirements: Doctors, registered nurses, and social workers are a sample of professionals in this industry that require advanced degrees, and additional professional training.
-There are also positions like nursing or medical aides which require a high school diploma and some non-degree training.
+Education Requirements: Doctors, registered nurses, and social workers are a sample of professionals in this industry that require advanced degrees and additional professional training.
+There are also positions like nursing or medical aides that require a high school diploma and some non-degree training.

 Salary Information: Doctors and other professionals with medical degrees can expect to make approximately $100+/hour or $210,000+ annually.
 Registered nurses, social workers, and psychologists make an average of $35/hour or $73,000+ per year.
 Nursing or medical aides, LPNs, and similar jobs are compensated at $14+/- per hour or $30,000 +/- a year.

-The construction industry is expected to show a steady increase in job openings between 2016 and 2026, with 7.57 million available jobs.
+The construction industry is expected to show a steady increase in job openings with 7.57 million projected available jobs by 2026.

 Types of Jobs: Most construction jobs are in the physical building field and are manual labor positions: carpenters, electricians, framers, sheet rockers, equipment operators, plumbers, and welders.
 Management positions include titles like construction foremen, superintendents or supervisors, and field supervisors.